aidistan-archives/wp-scibloger/README.md

 ## Compared to SVN

-This git repository updates more frequently, while the SVN repository only used when a new stable released.
+This git repository updates more frequently and is used to update /truck in the SVN repository when a new stable released.

 ## For contributors